romsar/gonertia/README.md

 </html>
 ```

-You can also find more examples in an [examples folder](./examples) or in section above.
+You can also find more examples and starter kits in [examples folder](./examples) or in section above.

 ### More examples